TechneWare/SmarterMail.Cli/README.md

     ...
 }
 ```
 - If both conditions are good, then you can process the response.
-In this case it stores the retreived data into memory and displays it at the LogLevel of Info.
+In this case, it stores the retrieved data in memory and displays it at the LogLevel of Info.
 ```csharp
 Cache.TempBlockCounts = r.counts;
 foreach (var c in Cache.TempBlockCounts)